-- The contractor is required to have a Department mandated audit made in accordance with the requirements of Section III of this Appendix when the contractor expends less than \$500,000 of total federal awards received from ALL sources during its fiscal year; AND the contractor expends \$300,000 or more of State funds received under this contract during its fiscal year. - The contractor is required to have a Federally mandated audit made in accordance with the requirements of Section II of this Appendix when the contractor expends more than \$500,000 of total federal awards received from ALL sources during its fiscal year, regardless of the amount of State funds received under this contract during its fiscal year.
+- The contractor is required to have a Department mandated audit made in accordance with the requirements of Section III of this Appendix when the contractor expends less than \$500,000 of total Federal awards received from ALL sources during its fiscal year; AND the contractor expends \$500,000 or more of State funds received under this contract during the state fiscal year. - The contractor is required to have a Federally mandated audit made in accordance with the requirements of Section II of this Appendix when the contractor expends \$500,000 or more of total Federal awards received from ALL sources during its fiscal year, regardless of the amount of State funds received under this contract during the state fiscal year.